Intermediate R Course – Online

 - Instructor: Dr. Isabella Ghement

 - This course will be held virtually over Zoom.
-Registration opening soon!
+4 spots left!

 Once you start learning R, there is so much more you can learn in order to take your R skills to the next level.
 This 3-day course will help you expand your current R skills so they include the ability to perform a range of data preparation, R programming and automated reporting tasks.
 Once you master them, these tasks can save you a tremendous amount of time and allow you to create a reproducible workflow.
 Best of all, you can recycle the R code developed for these tasks for subsequent analyses, which will further increase your efficiency.
 The course will conclude with a hands-on review in order to give you a chance to apply the R concepts and commands learned in the context of a specific problem and see how everything you learned fits together.